mozilla/openwebapps/docs/INTEGRATION.md

 * A *service discovery* function, which would allow an application to issue a "please find me the user's X" request &mdash; where X could be contacts, photos, updates, favorite movies, or what have you.
 This capability is a necessary piece of many emerging web proposals, including the <a href="http://www.oexchange.org/">OExchange</a> and <a href="http://berjon.com/blog/2010/09/dap.html">Powerbox</a> proposals for cross-site user experience integration.

 In addition to applications exposing capabilities to the browser, it would also be possible for applications to expose capabilities to each other.
-This feature could allow applications to publish and consume content from each other in secure interactions which are moderated by the dashboard, and controlled by the user.
+This feature could allow applications to publish and consume content from each other in secure interactions which are moderated by the repository, and controlled by the user.

 The technical support for these types of interactions is already present in modern web browsers in the form of cross document messaging.
 The preliminary work that must occur before such features can be considered for inclusion in the specification of Installable Web Applications is the development of a framework by which robust versioned APIs can be built on top of HTML5's cross document messaging facilities.
 We've begun to explore these first challenges in a parallel experiement, [JSChannel](http://github.com/mozilla/jschannel).